 Although you cannot reverse the process or revert to your former smile, dental crowns are not “permanent.”
 Instead, they are designed to protect and cover a vulnerable tooth, but they must be replaced after years of wear.
 The average dental crown can last between 5-15 years depending on how well you take care of it.

 Because your dentist must file down and alter your natural tooth to ensure a proper fit, a dental crown must be worn for the remainder of your life to make sure the structure stays in place and remains free of decay or damage.

 Dental crowns on their own cannot decay; however, the tooth underneath the crown certain can.
 If the seal is broken or poor oral hygiene occurs, there’s a good chance that bad oral bacteria will form and spread beneath the restoration, affecting the natural tooth and causing additional harm.
 You’ll need to be diligent in maintaining optimal oral hygiene habits at home such as brushing, flossing, and rinsing.
 You’ll also need to make sure you’re seeing Dr. Kandov every six months for regular checkups and cleanings.

-Your dentist in Doylestown proudly uses porcelain crowns, which are known to be safe for patients undergoing an MRI.
+Your dentist proudly uses porcelain crowns, which are known to be safe for patients undergoing an MRI.
 But if you have other restorations that are made of metal or porcelain-fused-to-metal, it can be extremely dangerous.